 Supply chain issues has also led to numerous delays on multiple vehicles.
 The Tesla Cybertruck was pushed back from a late 2021 launch to early 2023, and the Nissan Ariya arrived over a year behind schedule.

 So, as tempting as it may be, now might not be the right time to pick up a new electric car — Tesla or otherwise.
 Though given the fact supply chain issues are still ongoing, and some Tesla wait times are well over a year, you might not have much choice in the matter either way.

-Read next: Tesla Superchargers just hit a new milestone, and it shows how far EV charging has come.
+Read next: Tesla could relaunch its referral program, with these rewards up for grabs.
 You can also check out our guide to the 7 things you need to know before you buy an electric car.